UPC-MAI-DL/UPC-MAI-DL.github.io/_pages/about.md

 <a name='structure'></a>
 ### Course Structure

 This course provides an applied approach to Deep Learning.
-The course is structured in 4 thematic blocks, and each block as 3 parts: theory, guided laboratory and autonomous laboratory.
+It chooses to present an overview of methods and approaches, instead of going in full detail of any particular aspect.
+The course has three types of sessions.
+Theory (most content provided by lecturer often through slides), guided laboratory (content provided by lecturer to be used by students) and autonomous laboratory (work by students with support from lecturer available).

-The first and third thematic blocks (CNNs and Transfer Learning & Embeddings) are taught by Dario Garcia-Gasulla.
-The second (RNNs) by Javier Bejar.
-The fourth (HPC and DL) by Marc Casas.
+Most of the course (CNNs, RNNs, Transfer Learning and Transformers) are taught by Dario Garcia-Gasulla.
+The High Performance Computing (HPC) part is taught by Marc Casas.
 This implies that comments on each block should be addressed to the corresponding teacher.
 Each block may have different methodologies.

 <a name='calendar'></a>
 ### Course Calendar for the Fall 2020-2021 semester

-- 17/09/20	FNN-CNN Theory
-- 01/10/20	FNN-CNN Guid.
-Lab
-- 08/10/20	FNN-CNN Aut.
-Lab
-- 15/10/20  	RNN Theory
-- 22/10/20	RNN Guid.
-Lab
-- 29/10/20	RNN Aut.
-Lab	(Delivery 1st lab)
-- 05/11/20	Emb.
-Theory
-- 12/11/20  	Emb.
-Guid.
-Lab
+- 18/02/21 Theory: Common DL
+- 25/02/21 Theory: CNNs
+- 04/03/21 Guided Lab: CNNs
+- 11/03/21 Autonomous Lab: CNNs
+- 18/03/21 Theory: RNNs
+- 28/03/21 Theory: Transformers
-- 19/11/20	Emb.
-Aut.
-Lab	(Delivery 2nd lab)
+- 08/04/21 Theory: Transfer Learning (Delivery CNN lab)
-- 26/11/20	HPC-DL Theory
-- 03/12/20	HPC-DL Guid.
-Lab
+- 15/04/21 Guided Lab: Transfer Learning
+- 22/04/21 Autonomous Lab: Transfer Learning
-- 10/12/20	NO CLASS (change of schedule) (Delivery 3rd lab)
+- 28/04/21 Theory: HPC (Delivery Transfer Learning lab)
-- 17/12/20  	HPC-DL Aut.
-Lab
+- 06/05/21 Guided Lab: HPC
+- 13/05/21 Autonomous Lab: HPC
-- 07/01/21	Presentation of theoretical works 1 (Delivery 4th lab)
+- 20/05/21 Presentation of theoretical works 1 (Delivery HPC lab)
-- 14/01/21	Presentation of theoretical works 2 (IF NECESSARY)
+- 27/05/21 Presentation of theoretical works 2
-- 21/01/21	Presentation of theoretical works 3 (IF NECESSARY)
+- 03/06/21 Presentation of theoretical works 3
+- 10/06/21 Presentation of theoretical works 4
+- 17/06/21 Presentation of theoretical works 5